Health and Physical Education

 |PE 182J||Gentle Yoga||1||

-Introduces techniques to better manage stress.
-Vinyasa yoga is a dynamic series of poses performed at a gentle pace and helps to reduce stress levels.
-Recommend for students with limited abilities and beginners who are not ready for Yoga I. Covers basic yoga philosophy, asanas, pranayama, meditation and relaxation for a holistic approach to better health and wellness.
+Introduces Vinyasa yoga, a dynamic series of poses performed at a gentle pace and helpful in the management of stress.
+Covers basic yoga philosophy, asanas, pranayama, meditation and relaxation for a holistic approach to better health and wellness.
+Recommended for students with limited abilities and beginners.
+Audit available.

 |PE 183R||Beginning Karate I||1||